Thomas Henry Huxley: Family

-Huxley's relationships with his relatives and children were genial by the standards of the day—so long as they lived their lives in an honourable manner, which some did not.
-After his mother, his eldest sister Lizzie was the most important person in his life until his own marriage.
+Huxley's relationships with his relatives and children were genial by the standards of the day, so long as they lived their lives honourably, which some did not.
+After his mother, his eldest sister, Lizzie, was the most important person in his life until his own marriage.
 He remained on good terms with his children, more than can be said of many Victorian fathers.
-This excerpt from a letter to Jessie, his eldest daughter is full of affection:
+This excerpt from a letter to Jessie, his eldest daughter, is full of affection: